(theory that mass attracts)

-reliability and precision has made space navigation as we know it possible, and the theorized bending of light it bends light has been observed.
+reliability and precision has made space navigation as we know it possible, and the theorized degree to which it bends light has been observed.

 Yet they have failed to explain some observations:

 - Stars in galaxies do not orbit it in accordance to gravitational theory, given the apparent masses of the galaxies' constituent stars and clouds.

 - Gravity would make the universe accelerate inwardly (or given its current expansion, would make that expansion decelerate), but observations suggest it is doing the opposite.

-Scientists have sufficient faith in gravitational theory that they cite it to assert galaxies must include matter that has yet to be seen (dark matter), and that there must be an as-yet-unexplained outward force at work in the universe (dark energy).
+Scientists have sufficient faith in gravitational theory that they cite it to assert galaxies and galaxy clusters must include matter that has yet to be seen (dark matter), and that there must be an as-yet-unexplained outward force at work in the universe (dark energy).

 Alternately, attempts have been made to further refine gravitational theory to explain these observations (modified Newtonian dynamics and DGP gravity).